dextr-cloud/dextr-docs/docs/_pages/engage.md

   nav: "docs"
 ---

-The Engage TAB is one of Dextr main features since it's the place where you'll be having your calls.
-The left side consists of the dialpad (Figure 1.
-Component 1), while the right side consists of Recent Calls (Figure 1.
-Component 2) and Favorites (Figure 1.
+The Engage TAB is one of Dextr main features since it's the place where you'll be having your calls and when entering the Engage tab you'll be redirected to the Phone Tab.
+The left side consists of the **Dialpad** (Figure 1.
+Component 1), while the right side consists of **Recent Calls** (Figure 1.
+Component 2) and **Favorites** (Figure 1.
 Component 3).

 <figure>
    <img src="{{ '/assets/images/engage-tab.jpg' }}" alt="Engage Tab">
    <span>Figure 1.
-Engage Tab</span>
+Engage - Phone Tab</span>
 </figure>

 ----
-### Dialpad
+### Phone Tab

-Here you can type, paste or click the dialpad numbers to input a phone number and make a call.
+Here you can type and paste a number in the ***Quick Dial*** or click the numbers in the ***Dialpad*** to input the phone number and make a call.
 Remember to have the correct country code.
 When on call, you also have the option to put it on hold.

 <figure>
    <img src="{{ '/assets/images/call-hold.gif' }}" alt="Call on Hold">